K-S-K/CCCS/Doc/README.md

-# CCSS - Cross Container Signal Exchange
+# CCSS - Cross Container Client-Server Example

 #### To start the Emitter and the Collector
 - Go to the Src directory